It is not uncommon for flight prices to change when you try to book. And prices can change that same day and even within hours or minutes.

 4. Technology creates opportunities and errors

 I will start by stating the obvious.
-Data systems, API connections, timeouts, outages etc. are the main culprits for most errors we encounter online when we try to book a flight.
+Data systems, API connections, timeouts, outages, etc., are the main culprits for most online errors when booking a flight.

-There are so many connections, processes and calculations that need to be performed correctly for even the simplest search to be completed and displayed.
+So many connections, processes, and calculations must be performed correctly for even the most straightforward search to be completed and displayed.

 Here I will list three reasons that can cause prices to change when you try to book your flight.

-When you perform a search for flights online you are searching a cached availability designed to mirror actual availability.
+When you search for flights online, you are searching a cached availability designed to mirror actual availability.

-This is a simplified explanation but all I want you to understand is that there will always be situations where real availability and the cached mirror availability is out of sync.
+This is a simplified explanation, but I want you to understand that there will always be situations where actual availability and the cached mirror availability are out of sync.